cakephp/docs/en/models.rst

     CakePHP will dynamically create a model object for you if it cannot find a corresponding file in /app/Model.
-This also means that if your model file isn't named correctly (i.e. ingredient.php or Ingredients.php) CakePHP will use a instance of AppModel rather than your missing (from CakePHP's perspective) model file.
+This also means that if your model file isn't named correctly (i.e. ingredient.php or Ingredients.php) CakePHP will use an instance of AppModel rather than your missing (from CakePHP's perspective) model file.
 If you're trying to use a method you've defined in your model, or a behavior attached to your model and you're getting SQL errors that